Tippi Hedren: Roar (1974–1981)

 Filming started in 1974 and took five years just to complete the photography.
 Every scene involving lions was improvised and shot with four or sometimes eight cameras.
 More than 100 people worked on the film, as well as more than 150 untrained lions, tigers, leopards, and cheetahs.
 During production, no animals were hurt, but more than 70 members of the cast and crew were mauled.
 Hedren fractured a leg and also had scalp wounds when an elephant bucked her off its back while she was riding it.
 She was also bitten in the neck by a lion and required 38 stitches; this incident can be seen in the film.
 Melanie Griffith was also attacked, receiving 50 stitches to her face; it was feared that she would lose an eye, but she recovered and was not disfigured.
 Marshall was attacked so many times that he eventually was diagnosed with gangrene.
 In one of those incidents, he was clawed by a cheetah when protecting the animals during a bushfire that occurred in 1979.
 All animals were evacuated, and several years were needed for him to recover from his injuries.
-In 1978, a flood destroyed the movie sets and killed three of the lions.
+In 1978, a flood destroyed the film sets and killed three of the lions.
 The project was set back several years.
 Hedren said that they were all determined to finish the film: "We were so sure the film was going to be a success that we thought everything (financing the ranch and the lions, etc.) would take care of itself."Roar was released worldwide in 1981 with the exception of the United States, because according to Hedren, "The United States distributors wanted the lion's share of the profits, and we thought it ought to go to the beautiful animals that made the movie."
 The film cost $17 million and grossed only $2 million, but it was a turning point in Hedren's life.
 In 1983, she established the nonprofit The Roar Foundation to take care of the big cats.
 "After our movie was over," she explained, "it was unconscionable to see the animals go any place else."
 Roar was re-released in 2015, but Hedren declined to discuss it, as she felt that promotion for the film was filled with "inaccuracies".